Hardwood Maintenance: Tips To Extend The Life Of Hardwood Floors

 1. Regular Cleaning: The Foundation of Hardwood Floor Care

 Consistent cleaning is the most important step in maintaining hardwood floors.
-Here’s how to keep your floors clean without causing damage:
+Here’s how to keep your floors clean without damage:

 Dust and Sweep Daily: